Intility/fastapi-azure-auth/README.md

 ## 🚀 Description

 > FastAPI is a modern, fast (high-performance), web framework for building APIs with Python, based on standard Python type hints.

-At Intility, FastAPI is a popular framework among its developers, with customer-facing and internal services developed entirely on a FastAPI backend.
+At Intility we use FastAPI for both internal (single-tenant) and customer-facing (multi-tenant) APIs.
 This package enables our developers (and you 😊) to create features without worrying about authentication and authorization.

 Also, [we're hiring!](https://intility.no/en/career/)